lukevukovich/DragonValeHack/README.md

 - Galaxy Flag (level 11 and above)

 #### Usage
+- Ensure Game Guardian is running and DragonVale is open
 - Ensure screen is focused on a free 1x1 slot to place item
 - Run script
 - Select item to hack for free (Famed Flat Rock or Galaxy Flag)